-Russian LNG Export
+Russian LNG industry

 Summary

 • Russia is the fourth largest exporter of LNG to the world market.
-Key Russian LNG projects are Sakhalin-2 and Yamal LNG.

 • Key company of Russian LNG industry is Novatek.
 Future growth of Novatek now depends on the firm’s capability to establish full scale domestic production for LNG equipment, including liquefaction components and ice-class LNG carriers.